Joel Virgo talks about the event ...

 What is newday?

-newday is a major youth event that takes place in the heart of the nation, with thousands of young people over about 6 days.
+newday is a major Christian youth camping event that takes place in the UK for six days each summer.

 Who is it for?